Jump to topic

 Each of the following required experiences or training areas continues throughout the program.

-- Ambulatory HIV clinic or solid organ transplant clinic (one-third of the year)
+- Ambulatory primary care, solid organ transplant clinic, rheumatology clinic or oncology specialty pharmacy (one-third of year)

 - Anticoagulation clinic (two-thirds of the year)